abrhamadddis/Applicant-Tracking-System-ATS/readme.md

 - Database: MongoDB
 - Authentication: JSON Web Tokens (JWT)

-## Usage and Examples
+## Usage
-1. Start the development server: `npm run dev`
+1. Start the backend server: `npm run server`
+2. Start the frontend serer: `npm run dev`
-2. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to access the application.
+3. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to access the application.
-3. [Include any specific instructions or examples on how to use the application or its features, such as creating a job posting, reviewing applications, or managing candidate profiles.]

 ## Database Setup
 1. Ensure MongoDB is installed and running.
 2. [Provide instructions on how to set up and configure the database, including any required collections or indexes.]

-## Deployment
-1. [Provide instructions on how to deploy the application to a production environment, including any necessary build steps or deployment configurations.]

-## Testing
-1. Run tests: `npm run test`
-2. [Include any additional instructions on running tests or specific testing frameworks used.]

 ## Contribution Guidelines
 1. Fork the repository and create a new branch for your contributions.
 2. Make your changes and submit a pull request.
 3. [Include any guidelines or instructions for contributing, such as code style, issue trackers, or feature request processes.]

-## License
-This project is licensed under the [License Name].
-[Include any additional license information or links to the full license file.]

 ## Contact Information
-For any questions or feedback, please contact [Your Name] at [your-email@example.com].
+For any questions or feedback, please contact [Abrham Adddis] at [abrhamaddis32@gmail.com].